Long Island Defense Lawyer Defending Clients Accused of Unlawful Fleeing From A Police Officer

 Contact Us Now to Schedule Your Case Evaluation With Our Resisting Arrest Lawyer in Nassau County

 Have you been charged with resisting arrest or unlawfully fleeing from a police officer?
 Don’t make the mistake of taking these charges lightly.
 Let resisting arrest attorney Gianni Karmily stand by your side and protect your rights throughout the criminal court proceedings.
 With his help, you can reach the best possible outcome in your case.
-To schedule a case evaluation with Law Firm of Gianni Karmily, PLLC, call 516-630-3405 or fill out the form on this website.
+To schedule a confidential case evaluation with the Law Firm of Gianni Karmily, PLLC, call our Great Neck office at (516) 630-3405 or our Hempstead office at (516) 614-4228.